chp-legacy/chainpoint-node/README.md

 `NODE_TNT_ADDRESS` : should be set to your Ethereum address that contains TNT balance.
 It will start with `0x` and have an additional 40 hex characters (`0-9, a-f, A-F`).
 This is the unique identifier for your Node.

 `CHAINPOINT_NODE_PUBLIC_URI` : should be a URI where your Node can be publicly discovered and utilized by others.
 This might look like `http://10.1.1.20`.
 Your Node will run on port `80` over `http`.
-If provided, this address will be periodically audited by Tierion Core to ensure compliance with the rules for a healthy Node.
+If provided, this address will be periodically audited by Chainpoint Core to ensure compliance with the rules for a healthy Node.
 If you leave this config value blank, it will be assumed that your Node is not publicly available, and you will not be eligible to earn TNT rewards.

 Once running you should be able to visit `http://YOURIP/config` from another host on the Internet and see a JSON response.